Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ Webhosting Services/Web Hosting Provider - Hostinger/_ Hostinger VPS KVM2 Debian 22 - 2. FTP Setup.md

 To test if FileZilla can connect via FTP or SFTP, you need valid user accounts. **You do NOT need to create new users manually** in CloudPanel—users like `"root"` or the **CloudPanel site-specific user** are automatically set up with FTP/SFTP access.

 Where's the Cloudpanel site-specific user?
-> CloudPanel -> Settings tab -> Site User Settings
+> At CloudPanel clicked a site or site's Manage button -> Stay on Settings tab
 > ![[Pasted image 20250706132614.png]]
 >